-The busiest part of Galle is the fortress, where the largest concentration of hotels, bars, museums and many other tourist attractions are concentrated to.
-A large number of well-preserved mansions and houses, dating back to 15s and 16s are converted to hotels, bars, restaurants, galleries, shops, and museums.
-Several well preserved and partly restored churches are still serving the devotees.
+A large number of well-preserved mansions (most of them are converted to holiday bungalows) and houses, dating back to the 15s and 16s are converted to hotels, bars, restaurants, galleries, shops, and museums.
+Several well-preserved and partly restored churches are still serving the devotees.

 Must tour the Martin Wickramasinghe folk museum

 Martin Wickramasinghe museum is not included in the Sri Lanka day trip to Galle.
 Most Galle tour packages from Colombo and elsewhere include important places such as Fort, palm-fringed beaches, mask museum, gem museum, etc, but not Martin Wickramasinghe museum.